Who Needs A Realtor? iBuyers Pay Instant Cash For Your House

 After buying houses, the iBuyers fix them up a bit and then try to quickly sell them again for a profit.

-In Jenkins' case, she went online, answered some questions about her house.
-Redfin's computers ran their algorithms and the company made her an offer for around $500,000.
+In Jenkins' case, she went online and answered some questions about her house.
+Redfin's computers ran their algorithms and the company made her an offer for about $500,000.
 Jenkins says she thought that was a little low.
-So did two of her close friends who are realtors in the area.
+So did two of her close friends who are Realtors in the area.

 "So I pushed back," Jenkins says.
 It was a friendly negotiation.
 She made a case that her property had several advantages to others that had sold recently in her complex.
-A bigger backyard area for one thing.
+A bigger backyard for one thing.
 Redfin then made her a better offer — and they had a deal.

 "You do leave money on the table," Jenkins says.
 "And while we did, we didn't leave that much."

-Redfin does get a fee like a regular realtor commission but it didn't say what the average profit is on the houses they buy and then resell.
+Redfin does get a fee like a regular Realtor commission, but it didn't say what the average profit is on the houses it buys and then resells.

 So, is this a smart way to sell your house?
 We put that question to William Wheaton, a housing economist and professor at MIT.
 He says the iBuyer approach works in places where houses are similar.
 For example, the places where a lot of these iBuyer sales are growing quickly like Phoenix, Las Vegas and Atlanta.
 These markets have sprawling subdivisions with many houses that are almost identical.